Salmon Aquaculture Industry

 The effect on wild salmonid stocks is certainly beyond debate with most of our rivers adjacent to salmon farms now virtually devoid of sea trout.
 Depleted salmon stocks are also reflected in areas with direct contact with salmon farms with research demonstrating a substantial reduction in returning adults.

-There is an overwhelming international scientific consensus about the impact of salmon farming on wild salmonids, principally through the aggregation of sea lice in quite wide areas around sea cages and their impact on migrating salmonids.
+There is an overwhelming international scientific consensus about the impact of salmon farming on wild salmonids, principally through the aggregation of sea lice in quite wide areas around sea cages and disease originating in the farms and their impact on migrating salmonids.

 The effects on sea trout are more severe due to their near shore feeding pattern which allows them to be at risk throughout their residence at sea.
 Wild salmon smolts appear to quickly exit near shore areas on their migration and may not be as affected as sea trout which are at risk throughout their residence at sea.
 However wild salmon adult returns, especially when farms are in their second year of production, have been demonstrated to reduce adult returns by up to 40% with sea trout reduced by up to 90%.